Seventh and Eighth Grade Homeroom, Fifth-Eighth Grade Science Teacher

 In Kalyan’s classes students focus on going deeply into subjects and ideas.
 Critical and creative thinking is encouraged and developed.
 Students are given ample opportunity to shine in the areas where they are strong and to be supported and grow in those areas where they need help.
 Key components of Kalyan’s classes include mutual respect, fun, participation, and dialogue.
 He encourages students to follow through with their visions, develop their own voice, and encounter the diversity of humanity.

-Fifth and Sixth Homeroom, Language Arts Teacher
+Seventh and Eighth Grade Homeroom, Fifth-Eighth Grade English Language Arts Teacher